Approved e-Learning course

 The inappropriate use of ladders is a common reason for severe to fatal accidents in the workplace.
 More than 25% of all workplace deaths involved falls from height, according to the current data from the Health and Safety Executive (HSE), and a noteworthy number of these accidents involve incorrect use of ladders.

-This course will help employers ensure they are meeting their legal duties to protect from the hazards of working at height and ensure measures are in place to enable everyone to work safely to an adequate level.
+This ladder safety training program will help employers ensure they are meeting their legal duties to protect from the hazards of working at height and ensure measures are in place to enable everyone to work safely to an adequate level.

 * Contact us to discuss the purchase of this course without the e-checklist.